Zabu: New York, New York

 Zabu left the Savage Land in at least one instance, venturing to New York City with Ka-Zar during marital difficulties; his master was having difficulty controlling an addiction to outside technology.
 Zabu had many adventures in New York City, as he assisted Ka-Zar and Shanna against Parnival Plunder, who wished to kill them all.
-In a follow up to these sequence of adventures, as Kevin attempts to clear out their New York holdings, Zabu is forced to act as a seeing eye tiger.
+In a follow-up to these sequence of adventures, as Kevin attempts to clear out their New York holdings, Zabu is forced to act as a seeing eye tiger.
 His master had been temporarily blinded and deafened in a subway shoot-out, framed for it and pursued by the police and the Punisher.
 During this, Zabu practices his jumping, as he keeps blowing them, causing property damage.

 Amazing Spider-Man

-In a Spider-Man family one-shot in issue six, the secondary story is about Zabu having emotional troubles, knowing he has no family left.
+In a Spider-Man family one-shot in issue #6, the secondary story is about Zabu having emotional troubles, knowing that he has no family left.
 Ka-Zar asked Peter to watch Zabu while he attends a world summit on global warming.
-Later, Peter's Aunt May (completely unaware Zabu is hiding in the garage, because after Uncle Ben was killed, she tries to stay away from there) told Peter that this is how she felt, knowing she has outlived her friends, husband, and relatives.
-Peter used this to bond with Zabu.
-Peter took Zabu to a museum to interact with the fake sabretooth tigers on display, and they were almost caught by a guard.
+Later, Peter's Aunt May (completely unaware that Zabu is hiding in the garage, because after Uncle Ben was killed, she tries to stay away from there) told Peter that this is how she felt, knowing she has outlived her friends, husband, and relatives.
+Peter uses this to bond with Zabu.
+Peter took Zabu to a museum to interact with the fake saber-toothed cats on display, and they were almost caught by a guard.
 Peter told Zabu to pull a "Calvin and Hobbes" maneuver, to which he played as though he were a stuffed animal, leaving Peter stunned at Zabu's intelligence.
 Afterward, Zabu felt better and Ka-Zar picked him up from Spider-Man.
-Zabu and Ka-Zar, returned apparently months later, and teamed up with Spidey to fight Sauron.
+Zabu and Ka-Zar returned apparently months later, and teamed up with Spidey to fight Sauron.
 Zabu jumped on Peter/Spider-Man and seemed to be hugging him; Ka-Zar said this was a sign that he was part of Zabu's family, and that he had not seen Zabu do this for quite some time.

 Around this time, hyper-evolved dino-humanoids try to take the entirety of the Savage Land.
 Zabu fights in a resistance cell with an array of inhabitants, hampered by the fact that Ka-Zar is psychically bonded to the forces controlled by the evil Brainchild.
 In the end, involved X-Men make friends with the humanoids.